krivtsovaAV/krivtsovaAV/README.md

 - 👀 I’m interested in tango, chess, drinking coffee and coding of course
 - 🌱 I’m currently learning Data Analysis

-- 📫 HYou can contact me: https://t.me/LindaNastya
+- 📫 You can contact me: https://t.me/LindaNastya

 <!---
 krivtsovaAV/krivtsovaAV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.